Looking for a gorgeous pewter color?

 I got a lot of great feedback on my recent post on Benjamin Moore’s Chantilly Lace.

-So, today I thought I’d feature another great option for your home, a paint color with cool tones – Benjamin Moore Pewter.
+So, today I thought I’d feature another great option for your home – Benjamin Moore Pewter.

 Even though many people are moving away from gray paint color lately (in favor of warmer beiges), Revere Pewter is a true beige/gray blend – a greige paint color.